Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Body dryers enhance the air-drying process by:

-• Providing consistent airflow
+• Providing steady airflow

 When Is Air Drying a Good Choice?